David Fincher: Style and themes

-One element of Fincher's visual style is the specific way in which he uses tilt, pan and track in the camera movements.
+One element of Fincher's visual style is the specific way in which he uses tilt, pan, and track in the camera movements.
 When a character is in motion or expressing emotions, the camera moves at the exact same speed and direction as their body.
 The movements are choreographed precisely between the actors and camera operators.
 The resulting effect helps the audience connect with the character to understand their feelings.
 Similarly, in his music videos, Fincher appreciated that the visuals should enhance the listening experience.
 He would cut around the vocals, and let the choreography finish before cutting the shot.
-Camera movements are also synchronized to the beat of the music.
+Camera movements are synchronized to the beat of the music.

 Some regard Fincher as an auteur filmmaker, although he dislikes being associated with that term.
 Much of his work is influenced by classical film noir and neo noir genres.
-Fincher's visual style also includes using monochromatic and desaturated colors of blue, green and yellow, representing the world that the characters are in.
-In The Girl with the Dragon Tattoo, Fincher uses heavy desaturation for certain scenes, and increases or decreases the effect based on the story or characters emotions.
-Erik Messerschmidt, cinematographer for Mindhunter explains the color palette, "The show has a desaturated green-yellow look... [it] helps give the show its period feel".
-He states the effect is achieved through production design, costumes and filming locations—not necessarily through lighting used on set.
+Fincher's visual style also includes using monochromatic and desaturated colors of blue, green, and yellow, representing the world that the characters are in.
+In The Girl with the Dragon Tattoo, Fincher uses heavy desaturation for certain scenes, and increases or decreases the effect based on the story or characters' emotions.
+Erik Messerschmidt, cinematographer for Mindhunter, explained the color palette: "The show has a desaturated green-yellow look ... [it] helps give the show its period feel."
+He states the effect is achieved through production design, costumes, and filming locations—not necessarily through lighting used on set.
 Fincher also favors detailed and pronounced shadows, as well as using minimal light.
-When asked about his use of dim lighting, he said bright lights make the color of skin appear unnatural.
-"That's the way the world looks to me", he said.
+When asked about his use of dim lighting, he said bright lights make the color of skin appear unnatural, and that the lights and colors in his films represent "the way the world looks to [him]".

-Fincher has explored themes of martyrdom, alienation and dehumanization of modern culture.
-In addition to the wider themes of good and evil, his characters are often troubled, discontented and flawed, unable to socialize and suffer from loneliness.
-In Seven, Zodiac and The Social Network, themes of pressure and obsession are explored, leading to the character's downfall.
-Quoting historian Frank Krutnik, the writer Piers McCarthy, argues, "that the protagonists of these films are not totally in control of their actions but are subject to darker, inner impulses".
-In a 2017 interview, Fincher explained his fascination of sinister themes, "There was always a house in any neighborhood that I ever lived in that all the kids on the street wondered, “What are those people up to?”
-We sort of attach the sinister to the mundane in order to make things interesting...
+Fincher has explored themes of martyrdom, alienation, and dehumanization of both culture and society.
+In addition to the wider themes of good and evil, his characters are usually troubled, discontented, engrossed and flawed outsiders, outcasts, loners and misfits; they are often unable to socialize and suffer from loneliness.
+In Seven, Zodiac, and The Social Network, themes of pressure and obsession are explored, leading to the character's downfall.
+Quoting historian Frank Krutnik, the writer Piers McCarthy argues that "the protagonists of these films are not totally in control of their actions but are subject to darker, inner impulses".

+In a 2017 interview, Fincher explained his fascination of sinister themes: "There was always a house in any neighborhood that I ever lived in that all the kids on the street wondered, 'What are those people up to?'
+We sort of attach the sinister to the mundane in order to make things interesting ...
 I think it's also because in order for something to be evil, it almost has to cloak itself as something else."
 Fincher once stated, "I think people are perverts.
 I've maintained that.
 That's the foundation of my career."